Ensemble Transport Adaptive Importance Sampling: Introduction

 In Section \ref{Sec:Prelim} we introduce some mathematical preliminaries upon which we will later rely.
-In Section \ref{Sec:PAIS} we present the general framework of the PAIS algorithm.
-In Section \ref{Sec:adapt} we consider adaptive versions of PAIS which automatically tune algorithmic parameters concerned with the proposal distributions.
-In Section \ref{sec:AMR} we introduce the approximate multinomial resampling (AMR) algorithm which is a less accurate but faster alternative to resamplers which solve the optimal transport problem exactly.
+In Section \ref{Sec:ETAIS} we present the general framework of the ETAIS algorithm.
+In Section \ref{Sec:adapt} we consider adaptive versions of ETAIS which automatically tune algorithmic parameters concerned with the proposal distributions.
+In Section \ref{sec:MT} we introduce the multinomial transformation (MT) algorithm which is a less accurate but faster alternative to resamplers which solve the optimal transport problem exactly.
+In Section~\ref{sec:consistency} we consider consistency of the ETAIS algorithm.
+In Section~\ref{sec:useful} we briefly look at one particular advantageous property of this approach.
 In Section \ref{Sec:Num} we present some numerical examples, before a brief conclusion and discussion in Section \ref{Sec:Conc}.